FinalMLP: An Enhanced Two-Stream MLP Model for CTR Prediction: Our Model

 \section{Our Model}

 In this section, we first present the simple two-stream MLP base model, \textbf{DualMLP}.
-Then, we describe two pluggable modules, feature selection and interaction aggregation layers, which results in our enhanced model, \textbf{FinalMLP}.
+Then, we describe two pluggable modules, feature gating and interaction aggregation layers, which results in our enhanced model, \textbf{FinalMLP}.